tonywangs/tonywangs/README.md

 👋 Hey!
-I'm Tony, an undergraduate at Stanford passionate about AI and entrepreneurship.
+I'm Tony, an undergraduate at Stanford passionate about all things tech.
+More specifically, I'm fascinated by GovTech and computational biology.

-🌲 At college, I’m  an organizer for TreeHacks, the largest collegiate hackathon in the US, and a consultant for Microsoft Azure.
+🌲 At Stanford, I lead TreeHacks, the largest collegiate hackathon in the US, and have served consulting roles for Microsoft Azure and Fizz.

-Feel free to shoot me an email at wangtony@stanford.edu.
-I’d love to chat! 🚀
+Feel free to shoot me an email at wangtony@stanford.edu at any time.
+I love meeting new people, and I’d love to chat! 🚀

 <!--
 **tonywangs/tonywangs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.